Prediction risk for the horseshoe regression: Introduction

-Developing a formal measure to compare predictive performance of competing regression methods is important in both frequentist and Bayesian settings.
-This is because the frequentist tuning parameter or the Bayesian hyper-parameters can then be chosen to minimize the estimated prediction risk, if prediction of future observations is the main modeling goal.
-A measure of quadratic risk for prediction in regression models can be obtained either through model-based covariance penalties or through nonparametric approaches.
-Examples of covariance penalties include Mallow's $C_p$ \citep{mallows73}, Akaike's information criterion \citep{akaike74}, risk inflation criterion \citep{foster1994risk} and Stein's unbiased risk estimate or SURE \citep{stein81}.
+The quadratic risk in Equation~(\ref{eq:riskdef}) involves the future observation $y^*$ and must be estimated.
+Developing a formal estimate based on the training data $(X,y)$ to compare predictive performance of competing regression methods is important in both frequentist and Bayesian settings.
+This is because the frequentist tuning parameter or the Bayesian hyper-parameters can then be chosen to minimize the estimated predictive risk, if prediction of future observations is the main modeling goal.
+A \emph{finite sample unbiased estimate} of $R$ in Equation (\ref{eq:riskdef}) is given by Stein's unbiased risk estimate or SURE \citep{stein81}.

+We will focus on SURE as our estimate of $R$ for the remainder of this article, which is an example of a model-based covariance penalty.
+Other examples of covariance penalties include Mallows' $C_p$ \citep{mallows73}, Akaike's information criterion \citep{akaike74} and risk inflation criterion \citep{foster1994risk}.
 Nonparametric penalties include the generalized cross validation of \citet{craven78}, which has the advantage of being model free but usually produces a prediction error estimate with high variance \citep{efron83}.
 The relationship between the covariance penalties and nonparametric approaches were further explored by \citet{efron04}, who showed the covariance penalties to be a Rao-Blackwellized version of the nonparametric penalties.
-Thus, \citet{efron04} concluded that model-based penalties such as SURE or Mallow's $C_p$ (the two coincide for models where the fit is linear in the response variable) offer substantially lower variance in estimating the prediction error, assuming of course the model is true.
+Thus, \citet{efron04} concluded that model-based penalties such as SURE or Mallows' $C_p$ (the two coincide for models where the fit is linear in the response variable) offer substantially lower variance in estimating the prediction risk, assuming of course the model is true.
 From a computational perspective, calculating SURE, when it is explicitly available, is substantially less burdensome than performing cross validation, which usually requires several Monte Carlo replications.
-Furthermore, SURE, which is a measure of quadratic risk in prediction, also has connections with the Kullback--Leiber risk for the predictive density \citep{george2006}.
+Furthermore, SURE, an estimate of quadratic risk in prediction, also has connections with the Kullback--Leiber risk for the predictive density \citep{george2006}.